 Ponto Final was recommended to me by another gay traveler in Lisbon who had a wonderful experience here.
 They’re a waterfront Portuguese restaurant on the south side of Lisbon’s river.

 Sunset time is the best time to go to Ponto Final.
 Going earlier is better to easily get a table.

 Lisbon Gay Bars & Clubs

-Side Bar is the most popular Lisbon gay bar loved for its central location in Bairro Alto.
+Side Bar is the most popular gay bar in Lisbon, loved for their central location in Bairro Alto.
 It’s essentially the glue that holds the gay district together!

 Everyone typically stops at Side Bar for a drink before going to any other nearby gay bars, especially earlier in the evening.
 But the crowd only gets larger outside the bar as the night goes on.
 Handsome men fill the street, socializing and enjoying some cheap drinks.

 Woof X is a small speakeasy-type gay bar with a friendly and inclusive vibe.
 The bar has a very local and unpretentious feel, with dim lighting and a mix of bar and sofa seating.

 It might look a bit hidden from the street, but don’t be shy—walk up and buzz the door to be let inside.
 Also, Woof X is cash-only!

 XXL Lisbon Club

 XXL Lisbon is both a gay bar and a cruising club on the north side of Lisbon’s gay area.
 It may not be immediately apparent unless you’ve seen their website, but people here strip down to their underwear and check their clothes in a locker.

 Guys hang out along the bar, on the upper balcony level, and of course in the darkroom cruising area upstairs.
 The bar is on the smaller side, and just like Woof X, you need to buzz the door to be let inside.